- Entertainment and Media»

 Have you been thinking about recording your music but have not yet gotten around to it?
 If so, is it because you dread having to set up your equipment all of the time just to get a few hours recording time in?
 It's kind of a nuisance isn't it?
 Well, I'm here to tell you how you can simplify matters so that you will be able to devote more time to recording your music.

-One thing you cans do is compare yourself to a regular recording studio.
+One thing you should do first is compare your setup to a regular recording studio.
 Okay, we realize that most people generally don't have the kind of money to spend on recording equipment as a major studio does, so I am not about to pretend otherwise.
 I am going to present my suggestions with that fact being taken well under consideration.

-So the first thing I did was think about what basic equipment or accessories I would need to have in order to make the process easier.
-I already had a digital recorder, a mixer, a computer with an interface that allowed me to plug an instrument into it, MIDI cables, instrument cables, a drum machine, MIDI keyboard, effects units, amplifiers and so forth.
+So the first thing I did was think about what what equipment I already had.
+I had a digital recorder, a mixer, a computer with an interface that allowed me to plug an instrument into it, MIDI cables, instrument cables, a drum machine, MIDI keyboard, effects units, amplifiers and so forth.
 Yet not much of it was connected.
 So in order for me to do some recording, I would have to hook the equipment up before I could even get started.
 This was very time consuming and quite annoying.
 In fact, annoying to the point where I would dread having to do it.

 I had a spare guitar amplifier that I ran a microphone to and plugged that into the mixer as well.
 So if I wanted to record an electric guitar track, I was ready to go.
 The mixer was run into the digital recorder and was always ready to go.
 Basically, what I had done was set things up to the point where all I had to do was plug an instrument in and just start playing.